Nuggets’ Gordon drains game-winner to beat Thunder in NBA playoff opener

 “I’m looking at ball-handling, responsibilities, leadership – he is a Denver Nugget, the soul of our team,” Adelman said.
 “So cool to see him have a moment like that.”

-Gordon said the Nuggets’ calmness under pressure had helped them close out the win.
+Gordon said the Nuggets’ calm under pressure had helped them close out the win.

 “A lot of guys stepped up,” he said.
 “We had poise and a belief that we were going to win no matter the circumstances.”